diagrams/diagrams-doc/doc/manual.rst

 The Canvas backend is one of the two backends that target the browser.
 Running a diagram's program that has been compiled using the Canvas backend will create a possibly interactive session accessed at `http://localhost:3000/`.
-The Canvas backend is native and uses the `blank-canvas`:pkg:.
+The Canvas backend is native and uses the `blank-canvas`:pkg: package.
 It is a full freatured backend supporting gradients and external images.
 Diagrams generated with the Canvas backend cannot be saved as graphics files only as programs to be run locally.

+The Canvas backend can be invoked via `Diagrams.Backend.Canvas.CmdLine`:mod: module, or via the `renderDia`/`renderCanvas` functions.

 The HTML5 backend
 -----------------